jfd/node-parall/doc/channel.md

 Returns a new channel object of specified ´'type'´.

-## Channel
+## channel.Channel

 A Channel represents a message transport bridge.
 There is a number of different type of channels, each with it's own characteristics.

 To create a new Channel object, use ´require("parall").createChannel.

 Available channel types are: